 Main Beach

-Spirit of Gold Coast whale watching cruises offer a spectacular two and a half hour experience along the majestic Humpback Highway with a knowledgeable team and an on-board marine biologist who can give you all the deets about marine life, whale migration and well, everything about whales.
+Spirit of Gold Coast whale watching cruises offer a spectacular 2.5 hour experience along the majestic Humpback Highway with a knowledgeable team and an on-board marine biologist to give you all the deets about marine life.

-If there aren’t any whales out to play, you’ll get a free return trip but with a 99% success rate finding whales for 25 years, we think you’re in pretty safe hands.
-Hands down, one of the best whale watching experiences on the Gold Coast.
+If there aren’t any whales out to play, you’ll get a free return trip but with a 99% success rate finding whales for 25 years, I think you’re in pretty safe hands.

 Boattime Yacht Charters